moh-kassas13/IT-data-warehouse-project/README.md

- MEDICAL CENTER IT WAREHOUSE MANAGEMENT SYSTEM Stakeholder Discovery Questionnaire & Requirements Document
+# MEDICAL CENTER IT WAREHOUSE MANAGEMENT SYSTEM

-1. EXECUTIVE SUMMARY & PURPOSE
+## 1. EXECUTIVE SUMMARY & PURPOSE
 --------------------------------------------------------------------------------
 This document provides a structured framework for interviewing IT Supervisors, Warehouse Managers, and Systems Administrators regarding the deployment of a